ShahrzadDG/Amazon-jewelry-customer-insights/Data analysis/README.md

 - Customer complaints follow clear patterns across segments.

-    - “Quality problems” are more common in cheap products (~5.4%) than mid (~4.7%) and luxury (~2%)
+    - “Quality problems” are more common in cheap products (~5.4%) than mid (~4.7%) and luxury (~2%).

-    - Some issues (like defects) appear more evenly across segments
+    - Some issues (like defects) appear more evenly across segments.

-    - Size-related complaints exist in all segments, but are relatively noticeable in luxury as well.
+    - Size-related complaints exist in all segments, but are relatively noticeable in luxury items as well.

+    - People mention price and affordability much more in cheaper products, while it comes up less for higher-priced items.
+It shows that customers focus more on cost in the low-price segment.

     - This shows that:

         - Cheap products struggle more with quality/durability but expectation mismatch exists in all price levels.

 - Brand rankings are highly dynamic over time.

-- The yearly analysis shows that:
+The yearly analysis shows that:

     - Top-ranked brands change frequently.

     - Many top brands in a given year have only a few products.

-    - Large brands (like Amazon Collection) evolve gradually rather than dominating constantly.